gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 After you download the software:

 -   Open the `.exe` file
--   follow the installation steps
+-   Follow the installation steps
 -   Run the program using Professional Mode

 Learn about [scanning](/archivist/scanning/#scanning).